John Wilce: Ohio State

+In 16 seasons as Ohio State's football coach, Wilce compiled a 78–33–9 record.
+Wilce's 16 years as Ohio State's football coach remained the longest tenure in school history until 1967 when Woody Hayes surpassed the mark.

 Medical and academic career

-In 1919, Wilce received his medical degree.
 He retired from football after the 1928 season to practice medicine.
-Wilce completed postgraduate training in cardiology at University of Edinburgh in the 1930s and was a professor of preventive medicine at The Ohio State University College of Medicine, specializing in research and treatment of heart disease.
+Wilce completed postgraduate training in cardiology at University of Edinburgh in the 1930s and was a professor of preventive medicine at Ohio State University College of Medicine, specializing in research and treatment of heart disease.
 He also served as Director of Student Health Services from 1934 to 1958.
 The John W. Wilce Student Health Center, built in 1969, is named for Wilce.

 Wilce's "combination of medicine and football" and a sense of propriety that reflected his English heritage led him to try to reform the speech of his players on and off the field.
 He coined the phrase "intestinal fortitude."
 Haber (1955) records the story of the coinage, the idea first coming to Wilce on the way to a lecture he was to present on anatomy and physiology at Ohio State in 1916, his first use of the phrase in public in a lecture to his team, and how he began to hear the phrase used by others.

-Honors and death
+Honors

-In 1954, Wilce was selected for enshrinement in the College Football Hall of Fame and was elected a member of the Ohio State Varsity O Hall of Fame in 1977.
-His academic honors include the Ohio State Distinguished Service Award in 1956.
-He died of complications of cardiovascular disease on May 17, 1963, in the Columbus suburb of Westerville, Ohio.
+In August 1954, Wilce was elected to elected the College Football Hall of Fame as part of the second induction class.
+He was also elected a member of the Ohio State Varsity O Hall of Fame in 1977.
+His honors include the Ohio State Distinguished Service Award in 1956.